hms-networks/flexy-osisoft-connector/README.md

 Path to the directory containing your server's certificate.
 For more information see the Certificates section

 ### AppConfig

-#### CycleTimeMs
-Cycle time of the application.
-All tags will be posted at this specified interval

-#### PostDuplicateTagValues
-Controls when datapoints are logged.
-If set to true, datapoints will always be cyclicly logged.
-If set to false, datapoints will only be logged on change of value.

 #### CommunicationType
 This refers to if you are using OMF (OSIsoft Message Format) or PIWEBAPI.
 OMF is the recommended setting.